Latest News from the Underworld

 068

-For sorrow
+For Sorrow

 One of the magpies is bullied by all the other magpies.
 Whenever he comes near the street, as soon as he’s spotted, they chase him under the telephone wires and corner him between the parked cars.
 They won’t permit him to perch on the gutterings or search the roof tiles for beetles.
 I wonder why he keeps coming back, this outcast bird?
 What does he want?
 I sometimes see him up on the garden wall, when the others aren’t around.
 As I lock the front door and set out for town, he regards my steps, watching me with cold eyes.